anterior cruciate ligament (ACL) injuries involves

 arthroscopic surgery rather than open surgery for ACL injuries because:

-(using arthroscopy to determine the injury or damage to the knee).
+(using arthroscopy to find out about the injury or damage to the knee).

 regional (such as spinal) anesthesia or